adnaan/blog/_posts/2017-07-15-exploring-dependency-injection-in-go.md

 }
 </code></pre>
 <h2>Testing/Mocking</h2>

-Easier testing/mocking is a benefit which just falls out of implementing the discussed dependency injection pattern.
+Easier testing/mocking is a benefit which just falls out of implementing the dependency injection pattern.

 Since we already have a <code>Service</code> interface, writing a mock implementation is a no-brainer.
 Our test code would now look something like this.
 <pre><code class="go">//user/mock/user.go
 package mock